Compressing Language Models for Specialized Domains: Results Discussion

 \paragraph{Language modeling follows a similar trend.}

-Table \ref{tab:full_results_pruning} (Appendix \ref{app:full_results}) presents perplexity results.
-Similar to the downstream task experiments, we note that cross-calibration achieves the best performance on in-domain language modeling.
-Using Llama 3.1 8B, cross-calibration achieves a perplexity of 5.9 compared to 6.7 from D-Pruner in the legal domain.
-For the biomedical domain, cross-calibration has a perplexity of 11.0, compared to 15.1 from D-Pruner.
-The datasets used to evaluate perplexity are not used for calibration, suggesting that cross-calibration succeeds at identifying domain-specific features.
+Table~\ref{tab:complete-results-pruning} (Appendix~\ref{app:complete-results}) presents perplexity results.
+Similar to the downstream task experiments, we note that \ours{} achieves the best performance on in-domain language modeling.
+Considering Llama 3.1 8B, \ours{} achieves a perplexity of 6.0 compared to 6.7 with D-Pruner for the legal domain.
+For the biomedical domain, \ours{} has a perplexity of 10.7, compared to 14.7 from D-Pruner.
+The datasets used to evaluate perplexity are not used for calibration, suggesting that \ours{} assists with identifying \emph{domain}-specific features.